TaillessSheep/BCI/README.md

 - [ ] Robot Controling
   - [ ] Signal Classes -> Robot Task Commands
   - [X] Robot Task Scripts (Forward, turn left and turn right)

+## Daily notes
+  - 5/24/2018: Starting to set up BCI with the old headset (not waiting for the new headset software).
+The overall impression of the this headset: 4/10 (could have personal bias due to reading Tims report before using it).
+There are 3 sensors appear to have a weak connection (two of them are on the left size).
+However, during some random testings with EmotivXavierControlpanel, it seems like the headset is not sensitive to the signal from right side of the brain (left side movement).
+Plan of next task(PNT): setting up EEGLAB and import data from the headset to MATLAB.